Visit the institution website for COVID‑19 updates

 You will receive tailored research supervision and training.
-You will also be given the opportunity to participate in optional field trips to Mumbai, Malaysia or Geneva to further develop field research skills.
+You will also be given the opportunity to participate in optional field trips to Mumbai, Malaysia or Geneva to further develop field research skills at an additional cost.

 Some optional modules will include evening classes (5-7pm) and you may experience some intensive teaching periods.